-Persons that fall within the eligible age ranges as outlined on pp. 2-3 can receive vaccinations free of charge (1) (2).
-When taking your child to receive a vaccination, bring your Maternal and Child Health Handbook (Boshi Kenko Techo), (2) your booklet of vaccination coupons (yobo-sesshu yoshin-hyo tsuzuri), and the pre-vaccination medical questionnaire (yoshin-hyo) that also serves as a vaccination voucher (sesshu-ken) and is mailed to you directly.
+Persons that fall within the eligible age ranges as outlined on pp. 2-3 can receive vaccinations free of charge (1).
+When taking your child to receive a vaccination, bring your Maternal and Child Health Handbook (Boshi Kenko Techo) (2) and the pre-vaccination medical questionnaire (yoshin-hyo) that also serves as a vaccination voucher (sesshu-ken) and is mailed to you directly.